anaeliaovalle/mimic3_research/README.md

 - [Argatroban use](https://mimic.physionet.org/mimictables/prescriptions/) (768 rec)
 - [Steroid use](https://mimic.physionet.org/mimictables/prescriptions/) (69,567 rec)

-The csv files provided provide the first 6 tables in csv format.
+The csv files provide the first 6 tables in csv format.
 All tables correspond to patients with HIT or Thrombocytopenia unless otherwise stated.
+Documentation for each table can be found by clicking on the table link.

 ##### Discrepancies
 - [p_labs.csv]Presence of positive Pf4 antibody test OR HIT positive serology
     - p_labs.csv provides the HIT/thrombo patients that have had blood tests labeled 'heparin' or 'heparin,LMW'.
 This may or may not be the same types of tests
 - [NOT FOUND]Positive serotonin release assay
 - [NOT FOUND] Platelet count < 150,000
+- Many tables are sparse in data with either little records or incomplete rows